toopher/toopher-radius/README.md

 ### Installing on Windows
 The included MSI package will install the Toopher-RADIUS server for windows, along with necessary configuration tools.

-RADIUS Configuration
+RADIUS Configuration - Linux
 --------------------
-### Linux Configuration
 Add the IP address of your VPN solution to /etc/raddb/clients.conf.
 This will vary according to your network environment.
-As an example, to add a VPN client named `PA_VM` accessiable at local IP address of `172.16.42.201` with RADIUS secret `s3cr3t`, add the following four lines to `clients.conf`:
+As an example, to add a VPN client named `MY_VPN_BOX` accessible at local IP address of `172.16.42.201` with RADIUS secret `s3cr3t`, add the following four lines to `clients.conf`:

-    client PA_VM {
+    client MY_VPN_BOX {
          ipaddr = 172.16.42.201
          secret = s3cr3t
     }